Robert-Xsa/Crop-Recommendation-System/README.md

 https://www.kaggle.com/datasets/robertgembe/tanzania-regions-and-their-crops-cultivated

 Lastly, This is the web based system developed using Django(python framework).
-You may clone the project and run to your local  enviroments.